How to Change an Icon in Mac OS X

 Customizing icons to have the same icon as one found elsewhere is more or less the same, but rather than going through Preview to open and copy an origin image, you can do everything from the Get Info panel as we’ll discuss next.

-Changing an Icon to Another Icon
+How to Change an Icon to Another Icon in Mac OS

 Similar to changing an icon to an image, you can also swap icons around between items, files, and folders.
 For example, if you like the icon of an app in your /Applications/ folder and want to apply that same icon to something different in your home folder, this is how you’d do that: